The Vermont Statutes Online

 (2) Avoided cost.

-(A) The price paid for each category of renewable energy shall be the avoided cost of the Vermont composite electric utility system if the Board finds either of the following:
+(A) The price paid for each category of renewable energy shall be the avoided cost of the Vermont composite electric utility system if the Commission finds either of the following:

 (i) Use of the pricing mechanism described in subdivision (1) (market-based mechanisms) of this subsection (f) is inconsistent with applicable federal law.